Accommodation standards and costs for homelessness accommodation

 Where bed and breakfast is used to accommodate an applicant with family commitments, the authority should notify the applicant that it can only be for a maximum of six weeks.

 If the authority refers the applicant to another local authority, for example under local connection provisions, the six-week period will begin again.
-The Code suggests that if there is a change in circumstances that brings an applicant accommodated in bed and breakfast accommodation within the scope of the order (eg if a member of the household becomes pregnant), the six-week period begins from the date the applicant informs the authority of the change.
+If there is a change in circumstances that brings an applicant accommodated in bed and breakfast accommodation within the scope of the order (for example if a member of the household becomes pregnant), the six-week period begins from the date the applicant informs the authority of the change.

 The prohibition on the use of bed and breakfast for applicants with family commitments does not apply where the authority is using its power to accommodate pending a decision on review or appeal.